 Before you hire a real estate agent, it is important to understand all about the real estate agent fees, commission, administration and marketing costs you might incur.

 You can find out about real estate fees from the real estate agencies themselves but many home sellers want independent advice and information before they are too far down the track and under pressure to list.

 If you would prefer to talk directly with a genuinely independent property and real estate specialist about real estate commission and fees you can phone 0800 789 532 for free advice.
 This is an award winning service that independently vets real estate agents for home sellers, all at no cost to the vendor.

 Calculating Real Estate Fees, Marketing & Advertising Costs

-After a decade of service and independent advice to prospective home sellers, our research and analysis of the issues has shown home sellers can prevent unnecessary real estate fees and keep their expenses to a minimum.
+After a decade of service and independent advice to prospective home sellers, our research and analysis has shown home sellers can - and do - avoid unnecessary real estate fees to keep expenses to a minimum.